mohitpai/journey-optimizer.en/help/using/publish-manage-message.md

 It is now ready to be triggered by one or more [journeys](building-journeys/journey.md).

+>[!NOTE]
+>
+>When you update an offer, fallback offer, offer collection, or offer decision which is directly or indirectly referenced in a published message, the updates are now automatically reflected in the corresponding message, without the need to republish it.
+[Learn more on offers](offers/get-started/starting-offer-decisioning.md)

 ## Update a read-only message {#modify-message}

 After publication, a message is in read-only mode.
 You can still update it by creating a new draft of that message.